the-nutritionist-mcr/online/tnm-docs/docs/Application/Pages/customers.md

 This page is **not customer facing**
 :::

 The customers page provides a **partially read only** view of the customers available in our ChargeBee site. **customer details** such as address, name and telephone number are all managed in ChargeBee.
-The portal however allows you to edit
+The portal however allows you to

-- What customisation tags are associated with a given customer
+- Edit what customisation tags are associated with a given customer
-- What
+- Apply a